Vagrant vs. Docker: which is better for software development environments? Comparison of Docker and Vagrant in production

 - operational limitations

-Below we will compare Vagrant vs. Docker to highlight which of them is better for enabling the software development environments.
+Both Docker and Vagrant can provide virtualized development environments, but they approach the problem very differently.
+Below we will compare Vagrant vs. Docker to highlight which of them is better for enabling the software development.

 Vagrant vs. Docker: scopes of isolation